justinmk/justinmk.github.io/_posts/2018-01-01-vim-social-life.md

 ## Eggnog

-The mechanisms and ergonomics for delivering data to Vim at invocation-time are essentially unchanged from vi—owing, yes, to deference to POSIX and our old friend backwards compatibility—but perhaps primarly to inertia.
+The ergonomics for delivering data to Vim at invocation-time are essentially unchanged from vi—owing, yes, to POSIX deference and our old friend backwards compatibility—but perhaps primarily to inertia.

-It turns out that very few people actually care about the traditional behavior: the precise behavior of `-es`, for example, was broken in Nvim for years but no one complained.
+It seems that few people actually care about the traditional behavior: the precise behavior of `-es` for example was broken in Nvim for years but no one complained.
 And Vim's own codebase (including testsuite) does not use `-E`.
 If no one uses a feature, it might be ok to change it.